10 Top-Rated Day Trips from Geneva

 4 Chamonix and Mont Blanc

-A cog railway makes the scenic climb to Montenvers and the Mer de Glace, a "sea of ice," where you can visit ice caves, and a museum, where you can learn about the glacier and the building of the Montenvers railway.
+A cog railway makes the scenic climb to Montenvers and the Mer de Glace, a "sea of ice" where you can visit ice caves, and a museum, where you can learn about the glacier and the building of the Montenvers railway.
 Although the main allure of Chamonix is its access to the Alps, the town itself is attractive, its streets lined with chalets, shops, and cafés, where you can sip hot chocolate and admire the scenery.
+You can include all these on a 9.5-hour Chamonix and Mont Blanc Day Trip from Geneva, traveling into the Alps by comfortable coach and ascending the Aiguille de Midi in a modern cable car.
+The tour then continues by cog railway to Montenvers, to see the famous glacier, Mer de Glace.

 For sheer charm, not to mention its near-perfect setting beside a mountain-backed lake, it's hard to beat the French town of Annecy, about an hour's drive from Geneva.
 The Counts of Geneva made Annecy their home and headquarters in the early 1200s, and you can learn more about the town's history at the museum inside the Château d'Annecy, a restored castle that dominates the Vieille Ville (old town).
 But the best way to enjoy Annecy is simply to stroll its narrow streets and soak up the scenery of medieval houses that line its canals.
 Surrounded by canals is the Palais de l'Isle, a 12th-century fortress that was once a prison.
 Today, it vies with the graceful Lovers' Bridge as Annecy's favorite photo op.